LGST-LAB/OpenVlasov6/README.md

 #### test_code_snippets.txt
 This file is a set of code snippets that can be run in the main.py file of OpenVlasov6 to replicate the results of the associated paper.

+### getfem
+This folder contains a compressed copy of GetFEM, to ensure that the repository stays functional.

+#### getfem-5.4.4.tar.gz
+This is a compressed copy of GetFEM version 5.4.4.
+GetFEM also uses the GNU Lesser General Public License in exactly the same way OpenVlasov6 does.
+This compressed copy includes documentation and license information for GetFEM as well.

 ## Liscense
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.